 The Renaissance Society

-Supports a solo exhibition of Chicago-based photographer Anna Shteynsleyger and its accompanying education programs and publications.
+Supports the solo exhibition of Chicago-based artist William O’Brien and The Society’s accompanying education programs and publications.

 Harper Court Arts Council